On $q$-Painlev\'e VI and the geometry of Segre surfaces: Mano decompositions

-Pairs of pants decompositions are geometric tools useful in the study of isomonodromic systems.
-For example, they were used by Gavrylenko and Lisovyy \cite{gavlis2018} to derive an explicit Fredholm determinant representation for the generic solution of $\Psix$.
+Decompositions of monodromy of isomonodromic systems along pairs of pants decompositions of underlying Riemann surfaces are very useful in the exact and asymptotic study of their solutions.
+For example, they were used by Gavrylenko and Lisovyy \cite{gavlis2018} to derive an explicit Fredholm determinant representation for the general solution of $\Psix$.
 In that context, one considers pairs of pants decompositions of $\mathbb{CP}^1\setminus\{0,t,1,\infty\}$ and correspondingly decomposes global monodromy of a $4$-point Fuchsian system into the monodromies of two local hypergeometric systems.
 By correspondingly decomposing the Riemann-Hilbert problem (RHP) and constructing local parametrices out of solutions of the two hypergeometric systems, one can recast the original RHP into one with a single jump on a closed contour.
 The latter RHP is very suitable to then extract asymptotics of the underlying solution of $\Psix$ \cites{itslisovyy,gavlis2018}.
 We will apply a similar method to $q\Psix$, close to the approach by Its et al. \cite{itslisovyy} in methodology.

-Evidence that pairs of pants decompositions might also be feasible for $q$-difference linear systems first appeared in Mano \cite{manoqpvi}, where it was shown that, generically, the global connection matrix of the Jimbo-Sakai linear problem factorises into the connection matrices of two local $q$-hypergeometric systems.
+Evidence that a $q$-analog of decomposition of monodromy, along pairs-of-pants decompositions, might also be feasible for $q$-difference linear systems first appeared in Mano \cite{manoqpvi}, where it was shown that, generically, the global connection matrix of the Jimbo-Sakai linear problem factorises into the connection matrices of two local $q$-hypergeometric systems.
 A similar factorisation was also obtained by the author \cite{phdroffelsen}, for the linear problem related to $q\text{P}(A_1)$, devised by Yamada \cite{yamadalax}.

-Ohyama et al. \cite{ohyamaramissualoy} established the general factorisation of the connection matrix of the Jimbo-Sakai linear problem into the connection matrices of local linear systems.
+Ohyama et al. \cite{ohyamaramissualoy} established the general factorisation of the connection matrix of the Jimbo-Sakai linear problem into the connection matrices of local hypergeometric systems, which they call Mano decompositions.